-In our first 5 posts in CAD Managers Corner we outlined a chronological approach to implementing BricsCAD while training your users to become productive as quickly and easily as possible.
-These posts assumed that management had made the choice to go to BricsCAD already.
+In our first 5 posts in CAD Managers Corner, we’ve outlined a chronological approach to implementing BricsCAD while training your users to become productive as quickly and easily as possible.
+These posts assume that management has chosen to go to BricsCAD already.
 But what if that were not the case?
 How would a company that is only considering a move to BricsCAD be convinced to make the adoption?

-In this post we’ll ease into the New Year by providing a plan for how you can best get users already familiar with other popular CAD programs interested in BricsCAD with minimal effort (on your part) while imparting the maximum knowledge to the user in a way that is straightforward to understand.
+In this post, we’ll provide a plan for how you can best get users already familiar with other popular CAD programs interested in BricsCAD with minimal effort (on your part) while imparting the maximum knowledge to the user in a way that is straightforward to understand.
 Let’s see how.

 Three Steps to Adoption